nitwit-se/notes/content/posts/20231114163855-openai_s_assistants_api.md

 -  add an ingredient to a recipe
 -  add a step to a recipe

-I suspect that this works better with chain-of-thought reasoning and we can rely on the language model being smart enough to know which function to call and when.
+I suspect that this division works better with chain-of-thought reasoning (though I haven't experimented enough to be sure) and we can rely on the language model being smart enough to know which function to call and when.

 ```python
 function_add_recipe = {